wtliao/fair-git-and-r/README.md

-"How to change gitub Name"
+"How to change gitub Name like this hahahah"
 $ git --global config user.name "your Name"